The Private Competition Enforcement Review: Poland

 With regard to attorneys' fees, retainer costs can be reimbursed according to payment rates specified in separate regulations, but awarded costs cannot exceed these rates.
 Awarding a retainer contingency fee of up to 20 per cent is permitted in class actions.

 A private enforcement claim can be brought in civil proceedings on a follow-on basis in respect of any type of practice that might be deemed anticompetitive under Polish or EU competition law.
-The Private Enforcement Act provides that an infringement of competition is deemed to be established by a final infringement decision of the OCCP or a final judgment rendered by a court as a result of an appeal of a decision of the OCCP.41 The Act does not provide any limitation on private actions or awards against parties who have been subject to public enforcement actions.
+The Private Enforcement Act provides that an infringement of competition is deemed to be established by a final infringement decision of the OCCP or a final judgment rendered by a court as a result of an appeal of a decision of the OCCP.45 The Act does not provide any limitation on private actions or awards against parties that have been subject to public enforcement actions.

-The Private Enforcement Act does not explicitly mention all the circumstances establishing the privilege, that is, the obligation not to disclose information during the course of private antitrust enforcement proceedings.
+The Private Enforcement Act does not explicitly mention all the circumstances establishing the privilege; that is, the obligation not to disclose information during the course of private antitrust enforcement proceedings.
 Nevertheless, the provisions of other legislative acts regarding confidentiality of information apply.

-Polish courts must respect the confidentiality of communications between an attorney admitted to the bar and his or her client.42 Consequently, the content of correspondence between a client and an attorney and the content of legal advice are privileged.
-Requests for disclosure of such evidence during a private antitrust litigation should be rejected by the court.
+Polish courts must respect the confidentiality of communications between an attorney admitted to the bar and his or her client.46 Consequently, the content of correspondence between a client and an attorney and the content of legal advice are privileged.
+Requests for disclosure of this evidence during a private antitrust litigation should be rejected by the court.
 The same principle applies to other kinds of information considered as confidential under Polish law, such as classified information, medical secrets, banking secrets or information falling within the scope of press privilege.

-In addition, the Private Enforcement Act provides that in private antitrust enforcement proceedings, the Polish courts cannot order a party or a third party to disclose leniency statements and settlement submissions, including settlement proposals.46
+In addition, the Private Enforcement Act provides that in private antitrust enforcement proceedings, the Polish courts cannot order a party or a third party to disclose leniency statements and settlement submissions, including settlement proposals.50

-Settlement procedures applicable to private antitrust enforcement are governed by the general rules of Polish civil procedure and parties to a damage claim in relation to a competition law infringement can settle the case.
+Settlement procedures applicable to private antitrust enforcement are governed by the general rules of Polish civil procedure, and parties to a damage claim in relation to a competition law infringement can settle the case.
 In cases where an amicable settlement is admissible, the court should strive to reach an amicable settlement at any stage of the proceedings, in particular by encouraging the parties to use mediation.
 If a court settlement is reached, it must be signed by the parties and reflected in the court record.

-Additionally, the Private Enforcement Act states that an injured party that has settled with one of the co-infringers can only claim from the other co-infringers an amount of damages reduced by the amount that the settling co-infringer would have been liable for if not for the settlement.47 Under the general Polish law provisions, the amount of the antitrust settlement does not have to be revealed.
-Rather than being based on the actual amount settled, the reduction is based on the co-infringer's share of damages taking into account all circumstances of the case, including the fault of the settling co-infringer and the extent of the co-infringer's contribution to the damage that occurred.48
+Additionally, the Private Enforcement Act states that an injured party that has settled with one of the co-infringers can only claim from the other co-infringers an amount of damages reduced by the amount that the settling co-infringer would have been liable for if not for the settlement.51 Under the general Polish law provisions, the amount of the antitrust settlement does not have to be revealed.
+Rather than being based on the actual amount settled, the reduction is based on the co-infringer's share of damages taking into account all circumstances of the case, including the fault of the settling co-infringer and the extent of the co-infringer's contribution to the damage that occurred.52

 The indirect consequence of the rule set out in Article 6 of the Private Enforcement Act is also that the settling co-infringer is no longer jointly liable with the remaining co-infringers and cannot be subject to any recourse claims from them.
 Therefore, it is in the jointly liable infringer's interest to have the settlement reflected in the claimant's statement of claim or put on the record during the court proceedings.

-Under Polish law, proprietary claims are admissible in arbitration and so parties can agree to submit a dispute involving infringements of competition law to the arbitration courts, provided that such disputes arise from contractual relations.
+Under Polish law, proprietary claims are admissible in arbitration and so parties can agree to submit a dispute involving infringements of competition law to the arbitration courts, provided that these disputes arise from contractual relations.
 The most recognised arbitral institutions in Poland are the Court of Arbitration at the Polish Chamber of Commerce in Warsaw and the Court of Arbitration at the Polish Confederation Lewiatan.

 In the past few years, very few cases concerning breaches of competition law (e.g., in conjunction with intellectual property law) have been heard by arbitral tribunals.
 Due to the confidential nature of the proceedings, no detailed information about those cases is publicly available.